 INAV T-tail Layout Fixed-wing Tuning Guide

-This tutorial is based on INAV 7.0.0 firmware.
-Operations may vary slightly with different firmware versions.
+This tutorial is based on INAV firmware version 7.0.0; operations may vary slightly with other firmware versions.

-Some content is quoted from the SpeedyBee APP interface and is consistent with INAV Ground Station settings.
+Some content references the SpeedyBee APP interface and is consistent with INAV configurator settings.

 I. Introduction to Flight Principles

-- More direct pitch control: The horizontal stabilizer is closer to the airflow behind the main wing, resulting in more responsive elevator control and smoother pitch input.
+- More direct pitch control: with the horizontal stabilizer closer to the airflow from the main wing, elevator responses are more immediate and control feels more linear.

-- Better wind resistance: Compared to the elevated T-tail configuration, the lower-mounted tail is less affected by crosswinds, providing greater stability during landing.
+- Improved wind resistance: compared to the higher-positioned T-tail layout, the low-mounted stabilizer experiences less interference from crosswinds, offering greater stability during landing.

 II.
 Equipment Preparation

-2.Transmitter: Example models: RadioMaster Boxer / RadioMaster TX16S
+2) Radio Controller: Illustrated using RadioMaster Boxer / RadioMaster TX16S as examples.

 Optional Equipment: